Can I print the latest last-minute race information?

 An information sheet to take with you before the race is HERE.

 When does registration open?

-It is open now and will end on May 26, 2017 (no exceptions) meaning there will be no race day registrations!
+Online registration is open now and will end at 11:59 pm on Wednesday, May 24, 2017 (no exceptions) meaning there will be no race day registrations!
 You can register by going to www.trailscouncil.org or Active.com.
-There is special pricing until May 1, so it’s time to register now.
+Registrations will be limited to 500 total runners in the four events, so it’s important that you register now!

 How old is this race?